noahjb/novi_cd_test/instructions/branch0.md

 });
 ```

-Let's take a minute to walk through the code we just used.
+Let's take a minute to walk through this code.

 We started by declaring a variable called `toDoSchema`...